St. Louis Cardinals Uniform History1900-1961

 1918-19

 Pinstriped white home, road grey jerseys with "Cardinals" in cursive.
-Red caps with "SL" insignia.
+Navy caps with "SL" insignia.
+Some photos, looks like spring training, show caps with no logo and red seam stripes.
+US flag sleeve patch worn in 1918.

-Plain white home jersey with placket piping and white cap with piping.
-"St. LOUIS" arched across road grey jersey with a grey cap.
+Plain white home jersey with placket piping and plain white cap.
+"St. LOUIS" arched across road grey jersey with a plain grey cap.

 1922

 Birds on bat debut, a radical style change for MLB jerseys of the day.
 Cream home jersey cap, grey road jersey and cap.
 Both caps have red piping.
-An alternate pinstriped home jersey has "CARDINALS' across the chest and a bird on the sleeve, worn with a pillbox cap was worn weekends and holidays.
+An alternate pinstriped home jersey has "CARDINALS' across the chest and a bird on the sleeve, with a pillbox cap was worn weekends and holidays.
 Here's a great piece on it.
+Road alternate also worn, resembles the 1920 version (maybe the same jerseys reused?)

 1923